ncaio/serIR/README.md

 ### IR payload injection

 O byte `FA` no início do quadro é usado como endereço universal do módulo YS-IRTM.
 Ele permite enviar comandos ao módulo independentemente do endereço configurado.
+The `FA` byte at the beginning of the frame is used as the universal address of the YS-IRTM module.
+It allows commands to be sent to the module regardless of its configured address.

-Exemplo de transmissão:
+Exemplo de transmissão: Example:

 `FA F1 04 FB 07`

 Onde `FA` é o endereço universal e `F1` indica uma transmissão infravermelha.
+Here, `FA` is the universal address and `F1` indicates an infrared transmission.

 ### Sources and references